pywbem/pywbemtools/docs/pywbemclicommands.rst

 Qualifier get command
 ^^^^^^^^^^^^^^^^^^^^^

-The ``qualifier get`` command gets a single qualifier declaration defined by the ``QUALIFIERNAME`` argument from the namespace in the target WBEM server defined with this command  or the default namespace and display in the defined output format.
+The ``qualifier get`` command gets the specified qualifier declaration.

+The qualifier declaration is named with the ``QUALIFIERNAME`` argument and is in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

-The output formats can be either one of the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).
+The qualifier declaration is displayed using :term:`CIM object output formats` or :term:`Table output formats`.

 The following example gets the ``Key`` qualifier declaration from the default namespace: